-The most common treatment for scabies is the medication Permethrin cream 5% (Elimite and Acticin).
+The most common treatment for scabies is the medication Permethrin cream 5%.
 It is considered to kill mites faster and more effectively than Crotamiton (Eurax).
 Crotamiton 10% is not often used or prescribed because it is not as reliable in killing mites and their eggs.

 Doctors may also prescribe Lindane 1% if the problem still persists after using other medications.
 However, Lindane may possess some serious side effects that it should not be used for more than one application.
 It should not be used by pregnant and breastfeeding women, babies, individuals who are immunocompromised, and those who weigh less than 110 pounds.

 Oral medication such as Ivermectin may be prescribed if patients do not respond to lotions and creams.
 Antihistamines (Benadryl) may be used to relieve itching.
 However, it is not meant to kill scabies.

 If after treatment the skin still itches, then either the first treatment did not work due to resistance to the insecticide used or the burrows and secretions left behind by the scabies mite did not heal yet.
 In this case, additional treatments may be needed.